felipejfc/owl/README.md

 @property(nonatomic) BOOL testBool;
 @end
 ```
+**note that primitives can be persisted, but only it they are properties of a class that subclasses OwlModel**

 ####Changing the AES encryption/decryption key
 As I told, Owl uses AES encryption to securely keep data in NSUserDefaults, for doing so it uses a default key, you can change that key to one of your own by simply making this call: